 He made six travels to Asia: I. 1631 to Constantinople and Persia.
 II.
 1638 Marseille–Alexandretta–Aleppo–Isfahan (May 1639) and in winter 1641 to India (Dacca, Agra, Surat, Burhampur, Ahmedabad, Goa, Golconda, no details known, but visited the diamond mines) and back to France.
 III.
 1643 from Paris, 1645 arrived in India and spent three years there, 1648 from Goa to Batavia and 1649 in Dutch ship via Cape to Europe.
 IV.
 1652 by land to Bandar Abbas, in July 1652 Masulipatam, then St. Thomé–Golconda–Surat–Ahmedabad, etc., in Dutch ship from Surat to Bandar Abbas and 1655 to Paris.
 V. 1657 from Paris to Italy and again by land to Isfahan.
 Remained there until 1659 (as India was too troubled during the illness of Shah Jahan), then to South India and back home.
 VI.
-1663 via Tabriz to Isfahan, where he worked as court jeweller to the Shah, in 1665 to Surat, then Burhanpur–Gwalior–Agra–Jahanabad (met Aurangzeb in fall 1665), together with Bernier to Allahabad–Benares–Patna–Bengal, back alone Dacca–Patna–Agra–Surat (met Thevenot in November 1666), in winter 1667 to Bandar Abbas, where met Chardin and in fall 1668 to Paris.
+1663 via Tabriz to Isfahan, where he worked as court jeweller to the Shah, in 1665 to Surat, then Burhanpur–Gwalior–Agra–Jahanabad (met Aurangzeb in fall 1665), together with Bernier to Allahabad–Benares–Patna–Bengal, back alone Dacca–Patna–Agra–Surat (met Thévenot in November 1666), in winter 1667 to Bandar Abbas (met Chardin there) and in fall 1668 to Paris.

 Publications: Nouvelle relation du serrail du Grand-Seigneur.
+1-2.
 P. 1675.

 – Les six voyages de J. B. Taviernier.
 1-2.
-P. 1676 and many editions, English 1677, new transl. by V. Ball.
+P. 1676 and many editions, English by John Philips 1677, new transl. by V. Ball.
 1-2.
-1889, also in German, Dutch and Italian.
+1889, 2nd ed. by W. Crooke 1925, also in German, Dutch and Italian.

 – Recueil de Plusieurs Relations.
 P. 1679.